5 Steps You Can Use To Build a “First Team” Mindset

 I loved my job.

-I was part of a powerful and effective executive team to whom I was loyal.
-I had no problem identifying that they were the team I was personally responsible for and accountable for.
+I was part of a powerful and effective executive team to which I was loyal.
+I had no problem identifying that they were the team I was personally responsible for and accountable to.

 They were my ‘First Team.’